 After cutting the boards into the correct sizes, grab the drill and screws/nails to securely attach the wood pieces underneath the structure.

-When making your fastener selection, we advise to opt for ones that have sufficient length to penetrate the layers of wood effectively, ensuring a secure and tight grip.
+When making your fastener selection, I advise going for ones that have sufficient length to penetrate the layers of wood effectively, ensuring a secure and tight grip.

 Some soffit designs may include trim covers to hide visible seams or edges.
 If your project has this construction, the best option you have is to make pre-drilled holes before attaching these decorative items to the structure.